serlesen/fullstack-jwt/backend/README.md

 The `PasswordConfig` is to encode and decode the passwords, to avoid having the passwords in plain text.

+The `RestExceptionHandler`, an aspect to catch all the exceptions and return a pretty response.

 The `SecurityConfig` contains the Spring Security 6 configuration, with the protected routes, exception handler and the http filters.

-The `UserAuthenticationEntryPoint` manages the exceptions.

 The `UserAuthenticationProvider` manages the authentication, creating the JWT or validating it.

-The `UsernamePasswordAuthFitler` is the filter which reads the username and password information.

-The `WebConfig` contains the CORS configuration.

 ### Controllers